Independent Workers' Union of Great Britain: The Doctors Laboratory collective bargaining agreement

 In March 2018, the IWGB became the first union to be recognised within the gig-economy for collective bargaining.
 The ruling came within a campaign the IWGB was organising with couriers at The Doctors Laboratory (TDL), a private courier service that works with the NHS to provide delivery services.
 For many months, TDL refused to recognise the IWGB, before the Central Arbitration Committee ruled on the case, obliging TDL to recognise the union as representative of the couriers.
 Previous to the ruling, the IWGB had secured full employment rights for a number of their members at TDL.

+Alleged union busting at Rockstar

+On the 30th of October 2025, 31 Rockstar employees, all members of the IWGB, were fired for "gross misconduct" and "leaking confidential information", leading to rallies outside the studio's Edinburgh office over alleged union busting.

+Rockstar claimed that the 31 employees were "found to be distributing and discussing confidential information in a public forum, a violation of our company policies".

+The firings, which came after the union reportedly attempted to gain recognition, are being challenged in an employment tribunal.

 Political activities

 Article 50 Supreme Court intervention

 The IWGB also intervened in the R (Miller) v Secretary of State for Exiting the European Union case.
 The IWGB intervened on the grounds that the UK's decision to leave the EU necessitates a debate in Parliament because the UK's decision to leave the EU directly affects its members.
 The IWGB were allowed to provide a written submission of up to a maximum of 20 pages, and sought the opportunity to present a brief oral submission of no more than 45 minutes, on issues surrounding the UK's decision to leave the EU.